- What SAP said about its acquisition of Qualtrics.

 Most recently SAP deployed Qualtrics to gather feedback from its customers’ employees about returning to workplaces in the wake of Covid-19.

 That is just funny.
-SAP was dying to come up with ways to leverage Qualtrics, and just could not figure out any.
+SAP was dying to come up with ways to leverage Qualtrics and could not figure out any.
 Really, what does running a Covid workplace survey have to do with SAP’s applications?

 But SAP bobbleheads not better than to agree that this is ridiculous on any public forum.
 SAP could say they were using Qualtrics to perform alien surveys on the moon and those that make their income from SAP would bobble their head in instant agreement.